dotnet/upgrade-assistant/docs/design/Pre-UpgradeAnalysis.md

 **Cost** : L

 ## Phase II:
-- Producing AzDO pipeline tasks/GH actions/etc that could run in the context of a build and produce analysis artifacts that then can be consumed by a data store.
+- Producing AzDO pipeline tasks/GH actions/etc that could run in the context of a build and produce analysis results that then can be uploaded to AzDO / GH artifacts.
+- The task can include steps to execute multiple solutions in a repo.

-**Cost** : M
+**Cost** : M (contingent on Phase I completion)

 ## Phase III:
 Add loose assembly analysis capability to upgrade-assistant.